2arnav4/product-admin/NOTES.md

 - **Admin layout:** a sidebar with a dashboard (revenue and orders from DummyJSON carts, catalogue and low-stock stats), inspired by an admin panel I built earlier for an e-commerce client.
 - **Prices stay in USD** because that is the currency of the DummyJSON data; showing a rupee symbol without converting would display wrong prices.

-## A problem I faced and how I fixed it

-After logging in, the token was deleted immediately and every protected request failed.
-I was calling `saveToken(token, minutes)` with an extra argument, so the refresh token was being used as the expiry time. `"eyJ..." * 60000` is `NaN`, and my expiry check (`!(expiresAt > Date.now())`) treats `NaN` as expired, so the token was cleared on the next read.
-I found it by logging the stored expiry value, fixed the call, and kept the NaN-safe comparison because it fails safe if storage is ever corrupted.

 ## Where AI helped

-I used Claude (Claude Code) throughout the assignment.
-It helped me plan the module structure, explained the concepts before I wrote code (Axios interceptors, AbortController, URL state, hydration, debouncing), reviewed and debugged the parts I typed, wrote a large share of the later modules when I was short on time, and ran automated browser checks against every module and the live deployment.
-I reviewed every file and can explain the decisions above.
+I used Claude Code for planning the module structure, explaining smaller concepts, and debugging.
+I wrote most of the modules myself, including all the logic-heavy parts.
+Claude Code wrote the parts that were not logic-intensive.
+Every module was tested first by Claude Code with automated browser checks and then manually by me, and Claude Code reviewed all the code.
+When I got stuck on an issue, including the one above, Claude Code helped me track down the cause.
+I can explain every decision in these notes.